Crossroads Eclipse 2017 Research Workshop Public Presentations

 Lodging: Participants will be responsible for their own lodging arrangements.

-SIU Schneider Hall has a limited number of suites available from Saturday, August 19 thru Tuesday, August 22.
+SIU Schneider Hall has a limited number of suites available from Saturday, August 19 thru Tuesday, August 22 – SOLD OUT.
 More info online at: http://housing.siu.edu/eclipse.

 Limited accommodations are available at SIU Touch of Nature.
 Contact Touch of Nature Eclipse coordinator, Kayla Cole (email@example.com) for details.
 See additional details for camping options below.